Collaborative future-making through game design practices

 Because participation implies power structures, it requires sensitive means for collaborative decision-making.¹ As mediators, professionals often seek to present what is feasible instead of creating participatory inputs with new urban knowledge.2 What if participation meant co-creating future images together instead of legitimizing design decisions?

 Participation is not a protected concept tied to a specific approach or a measurable outcome.
 Success criteria depend on the different interests that are tied to its implementation, and so far, these have mostly been formulated from planners’ perspectives.
 Participation is a political act; however, it is also an individual experience.
 My research analyses this as yet overlooked perspective and inquires: What does it take for participants to render participation meaningful?
-To approach this question, I will examine planning processes from a game design perspective because games are user-centred systems that have perfected user engagement.
+To approach this question, I examine planning processes from a game design perspective because games are user-centred systems that have perfected user engagement.

 Aims

 This project aims to investigate: To what extent do playful practices such as prototyping, testing, and jamming render participatory design meaningful for participants?
-I will examine how playful practices can facilitate participation through shared imagination in ongoing public participatory design cases.
+I examine how playful practices can facilitate participation through shared imagination in ongoing public participatory design cases.

 Research design